-See, chlorine is an outstanding sanitizer and disinfectant, but a relatively weak oxidizer.
-It gets reduced quickly.
+See, chlorine (more specifically, HOCl) is an outstanding sanitizer and disinfectant, but a relatively weak oxidizer.
+It gets reduced quickly by oxidants like bather waste.
 Chlorine can remove carbon-based waste (albeit at a severe cost).
 But unlike carbon-based organics, chlorine cannot simply oxidize and destroy nitrogen compounds.
 It combines with them...hence the name combined chlorine.
 Eventually they get destroyed, or in the case of chloramines, off-gassed into the air.

-Hydrogens are replaced by Chlorides as more and more chlorine attacks.
+Hydrogen is replaced by Chloride as more and more chlorine attacks.

 There are some other chemicals that have been explored, but are not yet proven to be safe enough for use in swimming pools.
 One of them is chlorine dioxide, which is a very powerful form of chlorine, capable of destroying chloramines with relative ease.
 It is not used in commercial pools at this time, however, but it is popular in other industries.

-Secondary sanitization systems like UV and Ozone are quite popular in commercial pools.
+Secondary disinfection systems like UV and Ozone are quite popular in commercial pools.
 Ultra Violet (UV) systems can destroy formed chloramines, but not nitrogen compounds themselves.
-UV itself is not an oxidizer, it is a sanitizer.
-That said, it is capable of breaking down monochloramine and dichloramine.
+UV itself is not an oxidizer–it is a sanitizer.
+That said, UV is capable of breaking down monochloramine and dichloramine.
 Once trichloramine is formed and off-gassed, UV can no longer touch it...for obvious reasons.
 This means UV has a limited impact on indoor air quality.
 But we are told that if trichloramine does stay waterborne and passes through a UV chamber, it will be destroyed.